vani3598/Retail_Sales_Data_Pipeline/README.md

 # Retail Sales Data Pipeline | Azure Data Engineering Project

 ## Project Overview

-This project demonstrates an end-to-end Azure Data Engineering pipeline built using Medallion Architecture (Bronze, Silver, and Gold layers).
-The solution ingests data from multiple source systems, performs transformations and validations using Azure Data Factory, stores data in Azure Data Lake Storage Gen2, and loads business-ready datasets into Azure SQL Database for reporting and analytics.
+This project demonstrates an end-to-end Azure Data Engineering solution for a retail sales business.
+The goal is to ingest data from multiple sources, process it through a Medallion Architecture, apply data quality rules, and make the final data available for reporting and analytics.

+The pipeline uses Azure Data Factory for orchestration, ADLS Gen2 for data lake storage, Databricks/PySpark for transformations, Azure SQL Database for serving curated data, Azure Key Vault for secure credential management, and Power BI for business reporting.

+## Business Problem
+A retail company receives sales, customers, products, and store data from different systems such as REST APIs, SQL databases, and CSV files.
+The existing process is manual, time-consuming, and prone to data quality issues.

+The business needs an automated cloud-based pipeline that can:
+- ingest data from multiple sources
+- store raw data securely
+- clean and validate records
+- create business-ready tables
+- support reporting in Power BI
+- improve data reliability and refresh efficiency

+## Solution
+Designed and implemented a modern Azure Data Engineering pipeline following Medallion Architecture:

+- Bronze Layer: raw data ingestion
+- Silver Layer: cleaned and validated data
+- Gold Layer: analytics-ready business tables
+- Serving Layer: Azure SQL Database and Power BI

 ## Architecture Flow
 REST API / SQL / CSV